2013 Louisiana–Monroe Warhawks baseball team

-The 2013 ULM Warhawks baseball team represents University of Louisiana at Monroe in the NCAA Division I baseball season of 2013.
+The 2013 ULM Warhawks baseball team represented University of Louisiana at Monroe in the NCAA Division I baseball season of 2013.
 The Tigers played their home games in Warhawk Field.
-The team is coached by Jeff Schexnaider, who is in his seventh season at ULM.
+The team was coached by Jeff Schexnaider, who is in his seventh season at ULM.
 In the 2012 season, the Warhawks reached the NCAA Regionals for the first time in more than 10 years; also, the Warhawks did win the post season Sun Belt championship.